Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 \textbf{Performance generalization of models}.
 In the supervised learning setting, after the best models are selected based on their performance on a validation set, they are re-evaluated on a test set to get a better estimate of their performance on the new data.
 In RL setting there is no direct analogy to validation and test datasets, but the models can be re-evaluated after the selection is performed.
 After we identify the best models on the Pareto fronts (Figure~\ref{fig:pre-evaluation}), we re-evaluate their performance by running them again through the RL environment.
 Figure~\ref{fig:post-evaluation} shows the achieved performance of these models after re-evaluation.
 In the case of \Cartpole and \Pong performance before and after re-evaluation are very similar.
-In the case of \Acrobot, \Mountaincar and \Lunarlander, models that were at the global Pareto front are mostly still at the global Pareto front in the re-evaluation.
-Moreover, \MOET and \MOETH models dominate \Viper models in most of the cases.
+In the case of \Acrobot, \Mountaincar and \Lunarlander, models that were on the global Pareto front are mostly still on the global Pareto front in the re-evaluation.
+Moreover, \MOET and \MOETH models dominate \Viper models in most of the cases. \Pendulum environment behaves more stochastically -- evaluating policy (done across $100$ episodes) can exhibit significantly different reward from evaluation to evaluation, making results more inconclusive.
+However, all models achieve great fidelity level, and reward that is close to the \DRL agent one.
+Considering high performance, differences in performance between models are minor.
+Scores of the points that were on the global Pareto front are presented in a tabular form in \ref{sec:eval-appendix}.

 Following the previous analysis, we conclude that \MOET and \MOETH models provide better performance (in terms of reward and fidelity) compared to \Viper in most of the cases, demonstrating that \MOET is a valuable technique to be considered when looking for a verifiable RL policy.